AK Steel: History

 The company was founded in 1899 as The American Rolling Mill Company (ARMCO) in Middletown, Ohio, where it operated a production facility.
 George Matthew Verity (1865–1942) was a founder and its first president.

+In 1914, the company began publishing the monthly ARMCO bulletin "to facilitate an interchange of thought and suggestion, and to create a better understanding of the activities and problems of the Operating Department employees."

 In 1922, it opened a second production facility, Ashland Works in Ashland, Kentucky.

+In 1956 the company took over American Bantam Car Company, the original creator and manufacturer of the World War II Jeep.
+American Bantam switched to producing trailers after losing the Jeep contract to Willys-Overland.

 In 1971, Armco Steel purchased Kansas City-based engineering firm Burns & McDonnell; however, in 1985, employees of Burns & McDonnell secured a loan to buy the company from Armco.
 In 1978, Armco Steel was renamed Armco, Inc. It moved its headquarters to New Jersey in 1985.

 In 1982, a recession threatened the U.S. steel industry.
-Several of the nation’s steel companies reported losses for the first half of the year, while other companies, like Armco, were barely breaking even.
+Several of the nation's steel companies reported losses for the first half of the year, while other companies, like Armco, were barely breaking even.
 In 1989, it entered into a limited partnership with Kawasaki Steel Corporation, which contributed several of its production facilities to the company.